Head over to the South Side and explore Wong Chuk Hang’s eclectic mix of restaurants, bars, shops and more…

 Blind Spot Gallery

 Opened in 2010, the contemporary art gallery originally focused on solely bringing photography and image-based art from emerging and established artists to the Hong Kong art scene.
 Over time, the gallery (one of the largest in our city) has opened up to more artists from around the region and sometimes further for exhibitions and collaborations.

 Blind Spot Gallery, 15/F, Po Chai Industrial Building, 28 Wong Chuk Hang Road, Wong Chuk Hang, Hong Kong, www.blindspotgallery.com

 Pilates and yoga: check.
 Strength, cardio and high intensity interval training: check.
 Antigravity and Xtend Barre: check, check!
 This bright and comfortable studio has a wide range of fitness courses, top-notch equipment and very accommodating, professional instructors leading small classes.

 Flex Studio, Shops 308-310, One Island South, 2 Heung Yip Road, Wong Chuk Hang, Hong Kong, www.flexhk.com

-Rides, an aquarium, a zoo, shows, and Halloween activities – how can you go wrong?
-And this year Ocean Park has just paired the old-school Mine Train ride with Samsung Gear VR to take the experience to the next level.
-I’m booking my Ocean FasTrack tickets now (no queues for me, thanks).
+Rides, an aquarium, a zoo and shows – how can you go wrong?
+We’re booking our Ocean FasTrack tickets now (no queues for us, thanks).